Savage (musician): Establishment of Robyx

+As Robyx, he mainly worked as a songwriter and producer for other artists in the eurodance and euro house genres, working with Ice MC, Double You, Wilson Ferguson (Maurizio Felici - "I'm Singing Again", 1988), and Alexia.

-At the beginning of 2019, Zanetti started the recordings of a new album "Love and Rain", the first studio album after the successful "Tonight" album of 1984.
-During the album's promoting company he worked with multiple European labels, including Polish MagicRecords and Russian RDS Records, living in Poland at that time.
-The new album was released at the beginning of 2020 and includes 14 new songs.
+At the beginning of 2019, Zanetti started recording Love and Rain, his first studio album following Tonight (1984).
+He worked with multiple European labels to release the album, including Polish MagicRecords and Russian RDS Records, as he was living in Poland at that time.
+The album was released at the beginning of 2020 and includes 14 new songs.